TERMS AND CONDITIONS

 Cars / Motorcycles / Bicycles and Scooters£175.00 +VAT for the uplift of the Lot + £10.00 +VAT for each day that the Lot is not collected.

-11.2 Hampson Auctions may, at its sole discretion, choose to waive all or part of the Charges.
-Where Hampson Auctions chooses to apply such a waiver, it shall communicate that to the Seller in writing.
+11.2 Hampsons may, at its sole discretion, choose to waive all or part of the Charges.
+Where Hampsons chooses to apply such a waiver, it shall communicate that to the Seller in writing.
 In all other cases, the Charges shall be payable in full.

 12. Payment of Charges

-12.1 Hampson Auctions shall invoice the Seller and the Buyer on completion of the Services.
+12.1 Hampsons shall invoice the Seller and the Buyer on completion of the Services.

-12.2 The Seller hereby authorises Hampson Auctions to deduct the Charges and Seller-related Expenses from the Hammer Price prior to paying to the Seller in pounds sterling within 10 Business Days of the sale proceeds being received in full and clear funds from the Buyer, subject to 12.3 below.
+12.2 The Seller hereby authorises Hampsons to deduct the Charges and Seller-related Expenses from the Hammer Price prior to paying to the Seller in pounds sterling within 10 Business Days of the sale proceeds being received in full and clear funds from the Buyer, subject to 12.3 below.

-12.3 Hampson Auctions shall be entitled to withhold payment to the Seller until such time as the Lot has been delivered to Hampson Auctions’ premises in full (including all relevant documentation and licences).
+12.3 Hampsons shall be entitled to withhold payment to the Seller (including payment on any other Lot) until such time as the Lot has been delivered to Hampsons’ premises in full (including all relevant documentation and licence.

 13. Intellectual property rights

-All intellectual property rights in or arising out of or in connection with the Services (other than intellectual property rights in any materials provided by the Seller) shall be owned by Hampson Auctions.
+All intellectual property rights in or arising out of or in connection with the Services (other than intellectual property rights in any materials provided by the Seller) shall be owned by Hampsons.

 14. Data protection